 To you with our Father and the Son, one God, all honour and praise shall be given now and forever.
 Amen.

-There will be a session for parents who wish to have their baby baptised on Sunday 9th July at 4pm in the Dominic Room in the Parish Centre.
-Application forms can be collected from the sacristy.
+There will be a preparation session for parents who wish to have their baby baptised at 4pm this afternoon in the Dominic Room.

 WATCH THIS SPACE - J.D.S